qedgroup/CGDV.github.io/userGuidance/index.md

 ## Step 6 Double check your submission

 Go to "My Visuals" on CGDV, scroll down and you should see you submission.
 Go into your submission and make sure everything looks good.
-In addition, make sure your submission has a profile picture.